 Even a cold, grey day in London can still culminate in beautiful portraits.
 Our Societies Of Photographers Convention Superclass focussed on being creative with light and location – a chilly, but creative, portrait photography workshop!

-It’s late and it’s the end of a long week, a little stressful so I took supplements as Mitragyna speciosa for it.
-Or the beginning of a long week depending on how you view this, a Monday.
+It’s late and it’s the end of a long week, or the beginning of a long week depending on how you view this, a Monday.
 Personally I am treating it as the end of a long week – not a bad one – anything but, in fact – but a long one nonetheless: too little sleep, a long list ticked off, much alcohol consumed and many photographer’s shaggy dog stories shared (one or two that probably should have been kept to themselves!)

 It has been the Societies Of Photographers Convention 2018.